Towards Automated Semantic Interpretability in Reinforcement Learning via Vision-Language Models: Conclusion

 \section{Conclusion}

-We introduce \textbf{SILVA}, a novel framework for achieving automated semantic interpretability in RL.
-It automates feature space construction and extraction with zero-shot VLM querying, making it generalizable to unseen environments without human-in-the-loop.
-To overcome VLMs' inability to generate valid decision policies, SILVA leverages an ICT for RL training, obtaining transparent, human-understandable, and verifiable decision rules.
-The framework outperforms black-box models built on the same feature space and achieves performance on par with purely uninterpretable black-box models.
-While all modern interpretable models, including tree-based approaches, face challenges in complex environments, SILVA stands out among them as the first to achieve automated semantic interpretability in RL, marking a significant advancement that underscores its impact.
+We introduce \textbf{iTRACE}, a novel framework for achieving automated semantic interpretability in RL. iTRACE constructs interpretable feature spaces via zero-shot VLM querying and trains Interpretable Control Trees via RL to produce transparent, verifiable policies.
+It generalizes to unseen environments without human input and achieves performance comparable to black-box models.
+While all modern interpretable models, including tree-based approaches, face challenges in complex environments, iTRACE stands out among them as the first to achieve automated semantic interpretability in RL, marking a significant advancement that underscores its impact.